 The UE Boom was one of the first Bluetooth speakers to go mainstream, helped by the fact that it was one of the first to have water-resistance.
 Though it has been quite a few years since the initial release and there are newer versions of the UE Boom speaker, let’s take a look back at the original and see how it holds up.
 Is it worth your cash today?

-Editor’s note: This post was updated on November 12, 2019, to include new information about the market, alternative picks, and to update the format of the review.
+Editor’s note: This post was updated on December 20th, 2019 to include new links to relevant information and update formating,

 Who’s it for?

 - People who want a portable speaker.
 While there are now more portable options, the original UE Boom is still not a bad size and can easily fit in a bag.

 - Anyone that listens to music outdoors.
 Whether you forget it out on the rain or accidentally spill a drink on it, the water and spill resistance of the UE Boom means you won’t have to worry about it getting destroyed.
 Hopefully, since there is no official IP rating.

 In a fun twist, the box is cylindrical, just like the speaker.
 Open it up and you’ll find everything tucked inside a piece of plastic that is either a lightweight carrying case or overly-sturdy packaging.
 Inside you’ll find the speaker, USB wall charger, a micro USB cable, and the manual.

 How’s the build quality of the UE Boom?